-The calculated Standard Contribution Rates for non-funding employers, inclusive of ESCT, for the different schemes from 1 July 2021 are shown in the following table.
+The calculated Standard Contribution Rates for non-funding employers, inclusive of ESCT, for the different schemes from 1 July 2022 are shown in the following table.

 Scheme Non-funding Employer contribution rates

-Armed Forces 16.1%
+Armed Forces 15.9%

-General 14.7%
+General 16.4%

-Police 14.5%
+Police 15.0%

 Prisons Service Nil

-My advice is based on the premise that the Authority will continue its practice of adopting the smoothed rates.
 In accordance with my professional obligations as a Fellow of the New Zealand Society of Actuaries, I make the following statements:

 - In carrying out this valuation as required by the Act, in my view I have no conflict with any other of my professional activities. - I am not aware of any material developments to the Fund or any external events that have had a material effect on the results of the investigation. - I am not aware of any material events subsequent to the date of the current investigation. - The Fund has no arrangements for external insurance of the benefits payable on death or disability.
-Having regard to the size of the Fund, the employer sponsors of the Fund and the nature of the benefits payable on death or disability, it is my view that there is no need for the Fund to hold such insurance. - In completing this report, I have had regard to Professional Standard No. 40 Actuarial Reporting for Superannuation Schemes - issued by the New Zealand Society of Actuaries.
-The valuation method and the financial, economic and demographic assumptions have been determined in accordance with the professional judgement of the actuary preparing the report. - I am not aware of any discrepancy between the Act and subsequent Amendments and the practice of the Authority which would have a material bearing on the results of this investigation. - The next valuation will be carried out as at 30 June 2021.
+Having regard to the size of the Fund, the employer sponsors of the Fund and the nature of the benefits payable on death or disability, it is my view that there is no need for the Fund to hold such insurance. - In completing this report, I have had regard to Professional Standard No. 40 Actuarial Reporting for Superannuation Schemes issued by the New Zealand Society of Actuaries.
+The valuation method and the financial, economic and demographic assumptions have been determined in accordance with the professional judgement of the actuary preparing the report. - I am not aware of any discrepancy between the Act and subsequent Amendments and the practice of the Authority which would have a material bearing on the results of this investigation. - The next valuation will be carried out as at 30 June 2022.